Magdalena Ogórek: Media career

 Ogórek has had cameo roles in television and film productions, including Los Chlopakos (2003), Czego się boją faceci, czyli seks w mniejszym mieście (2003) and Lokatorzy (2002).
 Since 2002, she played a nurse in several episodes on Na dobre i na złe.
 In 2014, she hosted the international newscast World Atlas on TVN24 BiS.

+In 2019 during a talk show her statements were judged to be defamatory, but her conviction was overturned by presidential pardon in 2023.